hulush/Self-Driving-Cars-of-WeGo/README.md

 # Self-Driving-Cars-of-WeGo
 Deep Learning/Machine Learning for Self Driving Cars.
 We all know self-driving cars is one of the hottest areas of research and business for the tech giants.

-I. Deep Learning for Autonomous Driving
+Deep Learning for Autonomous Driving

 Outline:

-• Autonomous Driving
+I. Autonomous Driving

 	-Modules: perception, planning	and control

-• Deep	Learning
+II.
+Deep Learning

 	-Application in	computer vision

-• Deep	learning for Autonomous	Driving
+III.
+Deep learning for Autonomous Driving

 	 - Sensor calibration/registration
 	 - Sensor fusion